alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 It makes the effect explicit as a composable value.

-Suspension preserves the choice not to execute yet. `FlatMap` preserves dependency order between represented effects.
+Suspension preserves the choice not to execute yet. `FlatMap` preserves dependencies between represented effects.
 An interpreter begins execution.
 Other combinators can add policies such as retry, caching, resource safety, or concurrency.

 The distinction is: